-Some may wonder about the purpose of having faculty professional development days.
-What about the conferences or workshops teachers attend?
-Are they necessary?
-Just like any other profession, teachers need to attend workshops, conferences, and other training sessions to stay current, collaborate with and learn from others, or inspire them to try new things in the classroom.
+Morgan Park Academy is glad to take time for faculty professional development days because, like any other profession, teachers need to attend workshops, conferences, and other training sessions to stay current, collaborate with and learn from others, or inspire them to try new things in the classroom.

 Professional development opportunities are inspirational.
 They may be just the spark a teacher needs to try something new in the classroom or an administrator the willingness to implement a new initiative at the school.
 If some of our teachers had not visited another school to see Responsive Classroom in action, we may not have decided to pursue training.
 Having teachers inspired by Project-Based Learning influenced others who wanted to learn more about it, which led us to bring in a consultant.
 Sometimes that is all it takes — for one person to be excited about an idea and spread that energy to others.